 Best Medicare Supplement Plan N in Washington

-Plan N offers budget-friendly coverage with modest copays for doctor visits and emergency care.
-Medico Corp has the lowest Plan N rate at $147 per month ($53 in monthly savings below the state average).
-Ace Property and Casualty and Wellcare are competitive at $155 and $178 per month.
+Plan N covers doctor visits and emergency care with small copays, making it one of the more affordable Medigap options.
+Medico Corp has the lowest Plan N rate in the state at $147 per month, $53 below the state average.
+Ace Property and Casualty comes in at $155 per month and Wellcare at $178 per month.

 | Medico Corp | $147 | $53 | $1,764 | $638 |